burger

 Manage the file types interpreted by PHP

-This guide explains how to enable support for certain file types (e.g., .inc) by PHP on an Infomaniak Web hosting so that they are processed in the same way as a .php file.
+This guide explains how to enable on an Infomaniak Web Hosting the support of certain file types (.inc for example) by PHP so that they are processed in the same way as a .php file.

 Preamble

-• Previously, you had to add the following line in a .htaccess file:
+• Previously, it was necessary to add the following line in a .htaccess file:

 • AddType application/x-httpd-php .inc

-• This prevented the file's content from being displayed as text instead of being correctly interpreted by PHP when accessed via a browser.
+• This prevented the content of the file from being displayed as text instead of being correctly interpreted by PHP when accessed via a browser.

-• Now you can manage file extensions via the FPM Extensions field in your hosting Manager.
+• Now you can manage file extensions via the FPM Extensions field in the Manager of your hosting.

 Manage extensions recognized by PHP